saulocamposi/calculadorabitcoinv2/README.md

 Improve speed and treat the APis exceptions to give the best experience for users

 Support
-You can donate and support this project for you
+You can donate bitcoins on the hash of the site bottom

 #Microservices perspectives
 This system has to aim growth using microservices with differents architectures and languages.
 Our front-end in the moment were made with pure HTML 5, Angular 1.5 and PHP on the back-end.
 We will start other services in rails which will be the base of ORM back-end sharing contents via webservices using small machines on the cloud.